lbo462/course-notes/tcp/tcp.md

 ## Congestion control 🚗🚘💥🚙💢

 Before controlling the congestion, TCP needs to know when congestion occurs !
-Remember that TCP was invented before the wireless communications, in a time were channels were pretty stables.
+Remember that TCP was invented before the wireless communications, in a time were channels were pretty stable.
 Hence, it considers that a lost segment implies congestion.
 That's rude, I agree I agree I agree 🐺

 Now the question _"When do I know that a segment was lost ?"_ raises.
-Not receiving a ACK doesn't imply that the segment was lost.
+Not receiving an ACK doesn't imply that the segment was lost.
 Maybe the ACK is lost, or maybe the SRTT was badly estimated.
 But still, default TCP waits for a timer based on the RTT before it considers a segment lost.
 This process is bettered by a particular TCP extension, named __fast retransmit__ that we'll talk about later on.